Your Heart and ACHD

 Understand your adult congenital heart disease (ACHD) and find the recommended care, treatment and support you need throughout your life.

 The most important step in managing your congenital heart disease (CHD) is to know the name of your defect, know what it means, and be able to find the recommended doctors and care options.
-The Adult Congenital Heart Association’s Clinic Directory, health information and research can help.
+The Adult Congenital Heart Association’s Clinic Directory, health information, Heart to Heart Peer Support Program, Online Community, and research can help.

 "I found out the hard way that having a heart defect meant having a lifelong challenge, and that there will always be something to worry about.
 That was when I found out about ACHA, and it was great to meet other people with CHD who had been through such similar experiences!
 It was nice to know I wasn’t alone."